 huge orange that has been graphically stylized to look

-was an ad for milk or orange juice.
-Now that I look
+an ad for milk or orange juice.
+Now that I look again,

 Some of the ads are overtly pornographic.
 There is no subtle double-entendre in that ad of the woman kneeling astride an ecstatic man and about to descend to do what comes naturally usually only on Neapolitan television stations at 1.30 in the morning (or so I have heard).
 It is just one big clumsy single entendre Yet, I don't remember what those two are selling.
 (If I remembered, though, I'd probably buy it.)I saw one yesterday that showed a dismembered mannequin—torso here, leg over there, head off to the side.
 All the body parts were nude, as if they were lying there waiting to be pieced together in a department store show window.
 And I don't remember what I am now supposed to be convinced enough to go out and buy.
 Glue?
 Body parts?

 One of the best-selling CDs in Italy at the moment is Oggi o dimane by the Neapolitan singer/actor Massimo Ranieri.
 He started out more than 30 years ago singing Neapolitan songs for the local market; then, he won the Italian Song Festival in San Remo in the early 70s and since has had a very solid career both as a singer and film actor.